 On December 4, 1912, Officer Dye pursued a suspect into a barn and then up into a hayloft.
 After apprehending the suspect and while descending the ladder, a rung broke.
 Officer Dye fell and fractured his femur.
 He was taken to Mercy Hospital in Hamilton and admitted.

-By February 1913, gangrene set into the leg and doctors amputated his leg, but it was too late.
+By February 1913, gangrene set into the leg and doctors amputated his leg.
+It was too, late.
 He died three weeks later on March 21, 1913.

-Officer Dye left a wife, Emma Dye (37) and three children, one of which was Howard Dye (10).
-He was buried on March 24, 1913 in Woodside Cemetery in Middletown, Ohio.
+Officer Dye left a wife, Emma (37) Dye, and three children, one of which was Howard Dye (10).
+He was buried on March 24, 1913 in Woodside Cemetery in Middletown.

 During 1912, the Middletown Police Department employed eight patrolmen.
 By 1939, three had died in line of duty deaths.

-This narrative was researched and revised on November 23, 2012 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
+This narrative was researched and revised on November 23, 2012 by retired Cincinnati Lieutenant Stephen R. Kramer.
 All rights are reserved to him and the Greater Cincinnati Police Historical Society.